-• If you continually lease your cars, you will have never-ending car payments.
-If you look forward to paying off your

-- car and owning it free and clear, don't lease. - If you decide to buy the car when the lease ends, you'll pay several thousand dollars more than if you had bought initially.
+- If you continually lease your cars, you will have never-ending car payments.
+If you look forward to paying off your car and owning it free and clear, don't lease. - If you decide to buy the car when the lease ends, you'll pay several thousand dollars more than if you had bought initially.
 For example, if you buy a car, paying \$500 a month for four years, you'll pay a total of \$24,000.
-You might be able to lease it for only \$400 a month (total payments of \$19,200), but you'll probably have to pay another \$8,000 to keep it-and if you finance that \$8,000, you'll pay even more. - Most leases charge you as much as 25¢ a mile if you exceed the annual mileage limit-usually between 12,000 and 15,000 miles.
-If you plan to do extensive driving, leasing probably isn't for you. - It's very, very expensive to break a lease early.
-If you no longer want or can't afford to keep your car-for example, because you lost your job or your financial situation changed you will have to pay a hefty early termination fee. - If you lease a lemon, in most states the leasing company has to do the complaining (remember, you don't own the car) in order to get redress. - Leasing companies often require you to buy high levels of insurance, which can be expensive.
+You might be able to lease it for only \$400 a month (total payments of \$19,200), but you'll probably have to pay another \$8,000 to keep it-and if you finance that \$8,000, you'll pay even more.

+- Most leases charge you as much as 25¢

+a mile if you exceed the annual mileage

+limit-usually between 12,000 and 15,000 miles.
+If you plan to do extensive driving,

+leasing probably isn't for you.

+- It's very, very expensive to break a lease early.
+If you no longer want, or can afford, to keep your car-for example, because you lost your job or your financial situation changed-you are stuck.

+- If you lease a lemon, the leasing company

+has to do the complaining (remember, you

+don't own the car) in order to get redress.